Bharatgupta007/auto-desk-assign/README.md

 ## Bharat Changes

-a).
-I have added another class for Controller "v2" endpoint. b).
-Over there I have called "manipulate" function, which I have created in Service class. c).
-Inside Service class, I have created two private function i.e. 1). encode   2). reverse d).
-I have created Response DTO which is returning "data" as a key when success (200) and "message" as a key when failure (400). e).
-Added null pointer exception checks f).
-Added test cases.
+- I have added another class for Controller "v2" endpoint.
+- Over there I have called "manipulate" function, which I have created in Service class.
+- Inside Service class, I have created two private function i.e. 1. encode   2. reverse
+- I have created Response DTO which is returning "data" as a key when success (200) and "message" as a key when failure (400).
+- Added null pointer exception checks
+- Added test cases.

 Inside Controller, I have commented the first approach, which came into my mind as we can have only 4 cases i.e "11", "12", "21", "22".